Narrandera

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Narrandera has 116 active public transport stops offering a mix of train and bus services.
-These stops are served by 20 routes in total, facilitating 202 weekly passenger trips.
+Narrandera has 120 active public transport stops offering a mix of train and bus services.
+These are covered by 20 routes providing 202 weekly passenger trips in total.
 Residents enjoy excellent transport accessibility, with an average distance of 191 meters to the nearest stop.
+In this mainly residential area, most commutes are outward-bound.
+Cars remain the primary mode of transport at 92%, while walking accounts for 7%.
+On average, there are 1.4 vehicles per dwelling.

 Frequently Asked Questions - Transport